ErpNetDocs/tech/modules/projects/ai/how-to/fine-tune-models.md

 ![Train AI](finetune-train-ai-5.png)

 This allows you to **improve** the model continuously while using it, without having to pre-invent hundreds of Q&A pairs.

-## Model hierarchy and reuse

-The **Parent** field in the AI Model allows you to build a **hierarchy of models**.

-Typical pattern:

-- **Master Company Model**
-  Parent: *null*
-  Trained on: general company knowledge, policies, and products.

-- **Marketing Model**
-  Parent: *Master Company Model*
-  Trained on: marketing-specific Q&A and conversations.

-- **Sales Model**
-  Parent: *Master Company Model*
-  Trained on: sales-specific Q&A and conversations.

-The parent can aggregate and reuse training from its children (according to your configuration), so you do not need to copy the same base knowledge to every model.
-This is especially useful for a **company-wide assistant** for managers or general users.

 ## Compilation and applying the fine-tuning